Updated 2025-02-22

 If you use Site-to-Site VPN, you can configure it so that on-premises hosts with IPv6 addresses can communicate with an IPv6-enabled VCN.
 Here's how to enable IPv6 for the connection:

-• IPSec connection static routes: Configure the IPSec connection with the IPv6 static routes of your on-premises network.
+• IPSec connection static routes: Configure the IPSec connection with the IPv6 static routes of an on-premises network.

-• VCN route tables: For each IPv6-enabled subnet in the VCN, update its route table to include rules that route the IPv6 traffic from the VCN to the IPv6 subnets in your on-premises network.
-For example, the Destination CIDR Block for a route rule would be an IPv6 static route for your on-premises network, and the Target would be the dynamic routing gateway (DRG) attached to the IPv6-enabled VCN.
+• VCN route tables: For each IPv6-enabled subnet in the VCN, update its route table to include rules that route the IPv6 traffic from the VCN to the IPv6 subnets in an on-premises network.
+For example, the Destination CIDR Block for a route rule would be an IPv6 static route for an on-premises network, and the Target would be the Dynamic Routing Gateway (DRG) attached to the IPv6-enabled VCN.

 If you have an existing Site-to-Site VPN IPSec connection that uses static routing, you can update the list of static routes to include ones for IPv6.
 Changing the list of static routes causes Site-to-Site VPN to go down while being reprovisioned.
 See Changing the Static Routes.

-If you do not yet have Site-to-Site VPN, see these topics to get started:
+If you don't yet have Site-to-Site VPN, see these topics to get started:

 DHCPv6

-DHCPv6 auto-configuration of IP addresses is supported.
-You do not need to statically configure any IPv6 address.
+DHCPv6 automatic configuration of IP addresses is supported.
+You don't need to statically configure any IPv6 address.

 DNS

-The VCN's Internet Resolver supports IPv6, which means resources in your VCN can resolve IPv6 addresses of hosts outside the VCN.
-Assignment of a hostname to an IPv6 address is not supported.
+The VCN's Internet Resolver supports IPv6, which means resources in a VCN can resolve IPv6 addresses of hosts outside the VCN.
+Assignment of a hostname to an IPv6 address isn't supported.

 Load Balancers

-When you create a load balancer, you can choose to have an IPv4/IPv6 dual-stack configuration.
-When you choose the IPv6 option, the Load Balancer service assigns both an IPv4 and an IPv6 address to the load balancer.
-The load balancer receives client traffic sent to the assigned IPv6 address.
-The load balancer uses only IPv4 addresses to communicate with backend servers.
-IPv6 communication between the load balancer and the backend servers is not supported.
+When you create a load balancer, you can decide to have an IPv4-only or IPv4 and IPv6 dual-stack configuration.
+When you use the dual-stack option, the Load Balancer service assigns both an IPv4 and an IPv6 address to the Load Balancer.
+The Load Balancer receives client traffic sent to the assigned IPv6 address.
+The Load Balancer uses only IPv4 addresses to communicate with backend servers.
+IPv6 communication between the Load Balancer and the backend servers isn't supported.

-IPv6 address assignment occurs only at load balancer creation.
-You cannot assign an IPv6 address to an existing load balancer.
+IPv6 address assignment occurs only at Load Balancer creation.
+You can't assign an IPv6 address to an existing Load Balancer.

-Comparison of IPv4 and IPv6 for Your VCN
+Comparison of IPv4 and IPv6 for A VCN

 The following table summarizes the differences between IPv4 and IPv6 addressing in a VCN.